Gigya-ClientServices/entitlement-report/specification.md

 ## Phase 4

 ### Goal
-Real-time status updates during the report generation process
+Real-time status updates during the report generation process which will update the page

 ### Requirements
+* Websockets will be used to manage realtime "job" information provided by the generation tool.
 * Requests to the report will be generated using a UUID for the jobID.
 * Client interface will listen for updated only for the UUID
 * Updated status messages will be output dynamically into the "Waiting" loader